 - Blend the chincho, huacatay, chincho, and muña leaves with half a cup of water and a few pinches of salt.

 - In a pot or pan, sauté the onion in vegetable oil, and add two finely chopped garlic cloves and a teaspoon of ají panca.
-Keep it on low heat for 5 to 8 minutes, and then mix this sauté with the blended herbs.

 - Spread the meats with all this seasoning and let them marinate for at least two hours, or preferably, overnight.